isc-projects/kea/doc/guide/dhcp4-srv.rst

    }

-New options can take more complex forms than simple use of primitives (uint8, string, ipv4-address, etc); it is possible to define an option comprising a number of existing primitives.
+New options can take more complex forms than simple use of primitives (uint8, string, ipv4-address, etc.); it is possible to define an option comprising a number of existing primitives.

 For example, assume we want to define a new option that will consist of